 We also use the information to consider potential impacts that our policy and regulatory decisions may have on those we regulate with different diversity characteristics.

-In 2021, we carried out our third diversity data collection from the whole of our regulated community against a broad range of diversity characteristics and prepared a report of our findings.
+In 2023, we carried out our fourth diversity data collection from the whole of our regulated community against a broad range of diversity characteristics and prepared a report of our findings – CRL Diversity Report 2023.

 We also collected diversity data from our authorised firms.
 We had, for the first time, enough firms for us to collect sufficient data to publish a report of our findings that preserves anonymity of our firms’ workforce.